-Lila hard placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
+Lila placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
 She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
 She considered repeating some of the prayers she learned as among the Presbyterians, but since none had saved Sir, she abandoned the notion.
 He went quickly.
 Begging to be taken to his third house.
 The big one, useless now that there were no children or children's children to live in it.
-No one to stand in awe at its size or to they her sound her animal skin the books from her dress - good duffel cloth ani; clipped of their broads from her arms and scissored inches Athough they would not from her hair.
+No one to stand in awe at its size or to admire the wrought gate that the smithy took two months to make. [description tk] But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
+He brought one girl to womanhood and saved the life of another.
+Sorrow.
+Vixen-eyed Sorrow with black teeth and a head of wild wooly hair the color of a setting sun.
+Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.